ayoung19/cse110-lab1/README.md

 # About Me
 Welcome to my user page for the CSE 110 Lab 1 assignment in WI21!
-Hopefully you'll (happily) leave with a little more knowledge about me, Hawaii, and programming!
+Hopefully you'll (happily) leave with a little more knowledge about me, Hawaii, or programming!

 ## Table of Contents
 - [Introduction](#introduction)